salihefee/osu-rpc/README.md

 # Requirements
 gosumemory: https://github.com/l3lackShark/gosumemory
 # Instructions
-Firstly, disable the original rich presence from osu! settings.
-Then download the latest relese from the releases tab, and run the executable.
-It will create a config.json.
-Fill in the required info and then relaunch the program.
+First, go into the osu! settings and disable the original rich presence.
+Next, launch the executable after downloading the most recent release from the releases tab.
+There will be a config.json created.
+After entering the necessary data, restart the application.
 You're all set :)